 Global muscles (called prime mover muscles) are larger longer muscles that attach further away from your joints.
-They are dynamic, phasic muscles in that they switch on and switch off and provide power and strength to movement.
+They are dynamic, phasic muscles in that they switch on and switch off and provide power and strength to the movement.

-Feed-forward Control – The Key to Injury Prevention
+Feed-Forward Control – The Key to Injury Prevention

 Even more amazing, it was discovered that these muscles actually contract before you move to counter-balance the pull of your large, global muscles.
 There is a feedforward or preceding command to the small muscles around your joints to stiffen your skeleton in preparation for movement.

-Most movements within our bodies operate on this feedforward system.6 It seems that your brain and nervous system estimates the forces that are going to be applied to your body during the movement and prepares your muscles and joints in advance.
+Most movements within our bodies operate on this feedforward system.
+It seems that your brain and nervous system estimates the forces that are going to be applied to your body during the movement and prepares your muscles and joints in advance.

 - Machines do not allow for functional movement, which is the type of movement that you do in everyday activities.
 Because machines dictate specific directions of movement, they do not allow your body segments to work together in a normal, functional way.
-Consequently, they dont prepare you for and protect you from everyday life activities.
+Consequently, they don’t prepare you for and protect you from everyday life activities.

 - Because machines are exercise isolated muscles in precise, predetermined directions, they are more likely to lead to muscle imbalances, incorrect postures and movement patterns, excessive or abnormal stresses and eventually to pain and injury.

 - Whilst machines might train your muscles, they do not train your brain.
-In other words, they dont train your nervous systems anticipatory and sub-conscious control of your body.
+In other words, they don’t train your nervous systems anticipatory and sub-conscious control of your body.
 To improve your sub-conscious control, you must do sub-conscious training.
-Like many systems of your body, it is a use it or lose it phenomenon.
+Like many systems of your body, it is a use it or loses it a phenomenon.
 Practicing and refining your balance reactions in every day functional activities will refine the feedforward control of the nervous system.
 Neglecting reflexive activities will cause your reactions to be inadequate and delayed, leading to worsening performance and the increased possibility of injury.

-- Training on machines doesnt provide the movement variety that is required in every day functional movements.
+- Training on machines doesn’t provide the movement variety that is required in every day functional movements.
 You see, your body and your brain are very efficient at adapting to movement.
-This means that your body will get very good at doing machine based training, but this wont transfer across to everyday activities.
+This means that your body will get very good at doing machine-based training, but this won’t transfer across to everyday activities.

-Is lack of strength really the cause of your injury?
+Is Lack of Strength Really the Cause of your Injury?

-Most patients have attended Bodywise Health over the past year NOT because of some trauma but because of some insignificant, quick, unguarded movement that that have done without thinking.
+Most patients have attended Bodywise Health over the past year NOT because of some trauma but because of some insignificant, quick, unguarded movement that has done without thinking.
 Statements such as I just bent over to pick up a pen or I just reached forward to open the window are all too familiar when people give their accounts as to how they sustained their injuries.
 In almost all cases, strength or the lack of it does not appear to be a factor as to the cause of their injury.
 It does not seem to be a strength issue, but rather a timing and control issue.
 It is peoples lack of sub-conscious movement control that appears to be the common factor leading to the onset of their injuries.

 Core Stability Vs Core Strength

 Training is highly specific.
 This means that the training effects gained in one activity do not transfer well over to other activities.
-Therefore, if you want to look good, want to perform well on machines and are not concerned with avoiding or preventing injury, then by all means work out on resistance machines.
+Therefore, if you want to look good, want to perform well on machines and are not concerned with avoiding or preventing injury, then, by all means, work out on resistance machines.